h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-regression/introduction-to-machine-learning-with-h2o-3-regression.md

 ![dl-hidden-layers-grid](assets/dl-hidden-layers-grid.png)

 **Note:** your grid search results for the Deep Learning model might be different to ours, that is because the deep learning models are hard to reproduce.
 Although, if you use the values that we find, you should get similar results at the end.
-With that being said, you can use the values that we provide in the tutorial, or you could use the values that you get from your own grid search and compare the results at the end.
+With that being said, you can use the values that we provide in the self-paced course, or you could use the values that you get from your own grid search and compare the results at the end.

 From the results above, we can see that our simplest DL model has the best performance with almost no dropout, as the model with the best score has a `hidden_dropout_ratios` of **0.01.** so for the next grid search, we will use that value.